 In the following videos, Dr. Nagler shows us how to meditate.

-If you are interested in learning more about the relationship of meditation and nonviolence, view our latest e-book, Meditation and Nonviolence.
+If you are interested in learning more about nonviolence and meditation, get our ebook, Meditation for Peacemakers here.